Il avait les mots

-"II avait les mots" is a pop music song recorded by contemporary R&B singer Sheryfa Luna, on the topic of relationships and infidelity.
+"II avait les mots" (He had the words in English) is a pop music song recorded by contemporary R&B singer Sheryfa Luna, on the topic of relationships and infidelity.
 It was her second single from her debut album entitled Sheryfa Luna.
 It was released in January 2008 and achieved a great success, particularly in France and Belgium (Wallonia), where it became a number-one hit.

 Background, lyrics and video

 "Il avait les mots" Primarily is a pop-ballad songs incorporate with R&B and Electro Hop Rhythm sounds, was written by Dave Siluvangi and Singuila and composed by Singuila and Track Invaders.
 It is the second single from her debut album, Sheryfa Luna.
 The single was released on 21 January 2008.

 According to singer Sheryfa Luna, the song is talk about the "story of a young girl who dates with an older man, and who realized that this man is married and that he has children".

 The music video was produced by Núfilms, directed by Ivan Grbovic and shot in Montreal, Quebec, Canada, in November 2007.
 The video illustrates the song's lyrics.
 It began to be aired in the middle of December 2007.